jfi/mac-setup/README.md

 ## Getting Started

-1. Change your shell to `zsh` through macOS:
+1. Change your shell to `zsh` through macOS, and run the first script to do the machine setup:

 ```
 chsh -s /bin/zsh
 ./start.sh
 ```

-2. Then, you have to re-run the script because of some weirdness with `oh-my-zsh` setup changing shell.
-I'll fix this at some point:
+2. Then run the script that installs everything:

 ```
-./start.sh
+./go.sh
 ```

 ## What does this install?